Constitution of The Friends of The Charter School North Dulwich

 Committee members shall have the power to co-opt additional Committee members at any time to assist them in the performance of their duties.
 The number of co-opted Committee members must not be more than 50% of the total number of Committee members.
 Co-opted members shall be non-voting.

 Elections to the Committee

-The Committee of the Friends shall be elected at the AGM from the membership in attendance and shall serve until the next AGM when they shall be eligible for re-election subject to serving a maximum of three consecutive terms of office (except the Staff Representatives).
+The Officers of the Friends shall be elected at the AGM from the membership in attendance and shall serve until the next AGM when they shall be eligible for re-election subject to serving a maximum of three consecutive terms of office (except the Staff Representatives).